WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-11 branch

+We will make the ship jump position as it moves across the screen edges.

+We will add a hud to keep track of destroyed and damaged scores.

+- the hud will be created with a div.

 ## step-10 branch

 We will make the asteroid "explode" when a bullet hits it and then randomly spawn around the screen.